MicrosoftDocs/memdocs/memdocs/intune/protect/certificate-connector-install.md

 4. On the *Proxy* page, add details for your proxy server if you require a proxy for internet access.

-5. On the *Prerequisites* page, Microsoft Intune Certificate Connector runs several checks on the server before the configuration can begin.
+5. On the *Prerequisites* page, the wizard runs several checks on the server before the configuration can begin.
 Review and resolve any errors or warnings before you continue.

 6. On the *Azure AD Sign In* page, select the environment that hosts your Azure Active Directory, and then select **Sign In**.
 You’ll then be asked to authenticate your access.

-   Unless you use a government cloud, use the Environment default of **Public Commercial Cloud**.
+   Unless you use a government cloud, use the default of **Public Commercial Cloud** for *Environment*.

    :::image type="content" source="./media/certificate-connector-install/authenticate-to-azure-ad.png" alt-text="Authenticate to your Azure Active Directory.":::